Diva (Ivy Queen album): Background

-After the failed commercial success of Ivy Queen's first two studio albums, En Mi Imperio (1997) and The Original Rude Girl (1998), she was dropped from the Sony label and took a hiatus from her musical career in 1999.
+After the failed commercial attempts of Ivy Queen's first two studio albums, En Mi Imperio (1997) and The Original Rude Girl (1998), she was dropped from the Sony label and took a hiatus from her musical career in 1999.
 The 1999 single, "In The Zone", a duet with Haitian singer Wyclef Jean, was a moderate success in the United States.
 The following single "Ritmo Latino" and its parent album, were overlooked by consumers and failed to chart.
 However, The Original Rude Girl was critically acclaimed by many including an editor for Allmusic who awarded the album four out of five stars and listed it as a selected "Allmusic Pick".
 This occurred after she left Sony and stepped out of Wyclef Jean's shadow.

 In 2001 and 2002, Queen began appearing on reggaetón compilation albums spawning hits like "Quiero Bailar" from The Majestic 2 and "Quiero Saber" from Kilates.
 In 2003, Queen and her then-husband Gran Omar signed with Real Music, an independent label based in Miami, Florida and established by Jorge Guadalupe and Anthony Pérez.
 They appeared on the label's first album Jams Vol. 1 which Pérez released after several major record labels turned him down.
 She benefited from Pérez producing the "important reggaetón television show" The Roof, which aired on Mun2 and detailed urban music and lifestyle by frequently appearing and performing on the show.